Alorica at Home Virtual Call Center Jobs

-After the application is accepted, applicants are invited (or not) to do a series of online skills and behavioral assessments.
+After the application is accepted, applicants are invited to do a series of online skill and behavioral assessments.
 After that, an offer may be issued.

-Agents must provide their computer, landline phone service, internet service, and corded telephone.
+Agents must provide their own computer, landline phone service, internet service, and corded telephone.
 The requirements are much like those of other home call centers.
-Alorica lists the equipment and supplies you need on its website.
-They include:
+Alorica's website lists the equipment and supplies you'll need: